emiloom/Resource-Tracker-Service/README.md

 ## Third Party API Documentation
 We made extensive use of the Google Maps API, particularly the Places API for location-based services and plan to integrate the Distance Matrix API to calculate distances and travel times.
 Here is a link to the full documentation provided by Google on how to use the various components, which gives insight into how we are managing this aspect of the project: https://developers.google.com/maps/documentation

+## How Third Parties Can Use Our Service
+Third parties can use our service by integrating with our RESTful API.
+Key features include:

+* User, organization, and item management (create, retrieve, update, delete)
+* Location-based services using Google Places API
+* OAuth2 authentication for secure access
+* Search functionality for items
+* Distance calculation between entities
+* Ranking of nearest organizations

+Developers should use a language capable of making HTTP requests, host the service on their own hardware, and follow our API documentation for endpoint usage and error handling.
+Our service is built with Spring Boot and uses PostgreSQL for data storage.